DarkCaster/Sandboxer/README.md

 ## Project status

-### Short term plans
+### Long term plans

-*   Automate testing\building packages for various linux distributions
-*   Add host<->sandbox path conversion tools
-*   Add custom xdg-open (and other) utilities for better integration between host and sandbox
+* Add host<->sandbox path conversion tools for better integration into the host system.
+* Create xdg-open wrapper for better integration, to allow sanbox execute xdg-open with files/protocols from sandbox in the host system.

+### Very long term plans (probably never)

 * Improve session management utilities: use unix-sockets instead of pipes, add vsock support (for use with qemu guests), refactor and simplify code

-### Long term plans

-*   Add tools for gathering statistics from running sandboxes
-*   Improve logging from sandboxed applications
-*   Add tools that will perform setup of custom network-namespace and firewalling for sandboxed application.
-    For now it is only possible to run sandbox with host networking, or run sandbox with empty network-namespace without any external connectivity.
-*   Implement seccomp mechanisms to session management utilities, loading of seccomp rules for application executed inside sandbox.
-*   Rewrite main management utilities-prototypes from bash to some other language to speedup sandbox preparation process.

-### Very long term plans

-*   Add different LXC backends support, virtualization backend support
-*   Test for selinux support, add helper tools for selinux setup to sandboxes based on external root-fs
-*   Test for apparmor support as alternative, add some helper tools to generate apparmor rules for sandboxes
-*   Add some restrictions for lua config files functionality if it is possible.
-    For now when using lua interpreter, it is possible to use all functionality that lua can provide: including disk access and using external modules.
-There should be some limitations for portable sandbox config files for good.

-Copyright (c) 2016-2020 DarkCaster, see LICENSE for details.
+Copyright (c) 2016-2024 DarkCaster, see LICENSE for details.